Different food additives and advice on regulations and the safety of additives in food.

+Different food additives and advice on regulations and the safety of additives in food.**

     Due to reported concerns about sensitivity to aspartame (e.g. headaches, dizziness and stomach upsets) the Food Standards Agency commissioned research to investigate this further.
 People who self-reported sensitivity to aspartame were either given a cereal bar with or without aspartame; but were not told which bar they had consumed.
 The results showed that there was no difference in reported symptoms after eating the aspartame containing bar compared to the normal bar.

     This study only investigated possible short-term effects of aspartame consumption.
 The European Food Safety Authority (EFSA) opinion concluded that aspartame and its breakdown products are safe for the general population, at current levels of exposure.

-Additional information on the safety of sweeteners can also be found at: https://www.nhs.uk/live-well/eat-well/are-sweeteners-safe/
+    Additional information on the safety of sweeteners can also be found on the NHS website.

     Caffeine in ‘energy drinks’ and other foods

     Energy drinks are generally drinks with high levels of caffeine.
 They are usually marketed as giving a mental and physical 'boost' by providing more ‘energy’ than regular soft drinks like cola.
 They’re different to ‘sports drinks’ which you might use to replace electrolytes lost during exercise.

     How much caffeine is safe for me?

     In May 2015, The European Food Safety Authority published a report on the safety of caffeine.
 They looked at research on the short term adverse effects of caffeine such as interrupted sleep, anxiety and behavioural changes and increased blood pressure.

     EFSA’s advice for those without underlying health problems such as hypertension, is that: